trannolis/trannolis/README.md

   How it works:

 - Front-end made with Google Web Designer.
-- Hosted by AWS S3 and Cloudfront
+- Hosted by AWS S3 and AWS Cloudfront
 - Google Analytics for feedback